 But they will need to carry the permit whenever they are out, and travelling to and from work.

-Pandemic leave payment
+Pandemic leave payments

-But you can only apply if you don’t have access to sick leave through your employer.
+You can only apply if you don’t have access to sick leave through your employer.

 This is particularly important for casual workers.